Trusted WordPress tutorials, when you need them most.

 • You will get valuable programming skills that may lead to new WordPress career opportunities.

-However, you will have to compare these advantages with the following downsides:
+However, you have to compare these advantages with the following downsides:

 • You will spend hours and days learning to code in HTML, CSS, and JavaScript.

-• Generating content dynamically will be difficult, you will not have access to a pre-built backend system to do that.
-To add that you’ll need to learn server-side language like PHP or Python.
+• Generating content dynamically will be difficult, as you will not have access to a pre-built backend system.
+In addition, you’ll need to learn server-side languages like PHP or Python.

 • Adding and updating content will require editing multiple files.